hamazoon/git-printf/README.md

-a repo of testing for printf project
+a repo of testing for Simple shell project